 This is a 1-day class

-Our Scheduling Techniques & DCMA 14 Point Assessments course is focused on students that either are implementing Earned Value (EV) as a result of a contractual ANSI-748 Earned Value (EV) requirement or by internal Management direction.
+Our Scheduling Techniques & DCMA 14 Point Assessments course is focused on students that either are implementing Earned Value (EV) as a result of a contractual EIA-748 Earned Value (EV) requirement or by internal Management direction.

 Through a structured series of lessons we will interactively discuss the importance of sound scheduling practices in the establishment and maintenance of a Performance Measurement Baseline (PMB) for a Program.
 The performance metrics will be used to monitor cost, schedule and technical performance and examine how those results are utilized to analyze performance for internal and external Management.